Shimla FAQs: 14 Questions Every Visitor Asks (Answered Honestly)

 Kalka-Shimla toy train — INR 300-700.
 The journey itself.

-Honestly?
-Shimla is more about the atmosphere than attractions.
-Walking, eating, breathing mountain air.
+The truth?
+Shimla is more about atmosphere than attractions.
+Walking, eating, breathing mountain air — that's the point.

 Is Shimla walkable?

 Mall Road and The Ridge are pedestrian-only — no vehicles.
 Everything in the core is walkable.
 But "walkable" comes with a giant caveat: Shimla is built on hillsides.
 Every walk involves steep inclines.
-If you have mobility issues, this is challenging.
+If you have mobility concerns, this is a real consideration.

 An elevator connects Cart Road to Mall Road.
-Local taxis serve the outskirts (Kufri, Mashobra).
-INR 1,000-2,000 per day.
+Local taxis serve the outskirts (Kufri, Mashobra) for INR 1,000-2,000 per day.

 How expensive is Shimla?

-Peak season (May-June, Dec-Jan) is expensive by Indian hill station standards.
-Off-peak, it's reasonable.
+Peak season (May-June, Dec-Jan) runs expensive by Indian hill-station standards.
+Off-peak, it's very reasonable.

 Category